 Tell Us What You Think –

-What are your favorite collector coins?
+What are your favorite collector coins and paper currency?

 I have one that has the serial number G76614138 A and it was printed in 1976 with the Declaration of Independence artwork on the back.
 Is that of any value?